genesiscommunitysuccess/docs/docs/04_web/04_integrations/03_React/01_getting-started.md

 Ensure that you have [Node.js](https://nodejs.org/) and [Genx](https://learn.genesis.global/docs/getting-started/prerequisites/genx) installed on your system.

-Once you have Node.js and genx, use the following command to create a new React project named ```myApp``` using Create React App:
+Once you have Node.js and genx, use the following command to create a new React project named ```myApp``` using Genx with `--framework React`:

 ```shell
 npx -y @genesislcap/genx@latest init myApp -s blank-app-seed --framework React -x